Polydile/dile-components/packages/dile-tooltip/README.md

---dile-tooltip-time-transition | The time of transition of the animation if fadeIn sets true | 1s --dile-tooltip-font-size | The font size of the tooltip | 16px --dile-tooltip-color | The text color of the tooltip | #fff
+--dile-tooltip-time-transition | The time of transition of the animation if fadeIn sets true | 1s --dile-tooltip-font-size | The font size of the tooltip | 16px --dile-tooltip-color | The text color of the tooltip | #fff --dile-tooltip-text-align | Text align for the tooltip | center